marcoverl/CVUserGuide/source/ElasticCluster.rst

 The HTCondor elastic cluster can also be used to run docker containers.
 You don't need to install docker on your images: this is done by ECM.

-Once the cluster is created, check if Docker is enabled on the slaves:
+Once the cluster is created, verify that Docker is enabled on the slaves:

 ::